From BR Bullpen

 - to determine if the home run was subject to fan interference.

-The decision to ask for instant replay to be used is made by the umpire crew chief, who can also decide if a call should be reversed.
+The decision to ask for instant replay to be used was made by the umpire crew chief, who could also decide if a call should be reversed.

-Every Major League ballpark now has a television monitor and a secure telephone link to MLB headquarters in New York, where every game being played is monitored by an expert technician and either an umpire supervisor or a former umpire.
+Every Major League ballpark was installed with a television monitor and a secure telephone link to MLB headquarters in New York, where every game being played is monitored by an expert technician and an active umpire (initially, reviews were done either by an umpire supervisor or a former umpire).
 Should the crew chief at the ballpark decide to ask for the instant replay to be used, he calls the technician in New York who transmits the appropriate footage to the crew chief and umpire crew (the umpire supervisor or former umpire at MLB headquarters is not in direct communication with any of the umpires at the ballpark).

 The crew chief must have clear and convincing evidence that the call made by the umpire on the field was incorrect, and the decision to reverse the call rests solely with the crew chief.
 Once the instant replay has been used, the decision is final; neither team is allowed to argue the decision taken by the crew chief to either reverse the call made on field, or to let it stand.